walterhiggins/WMPJS/book-outline.md

 ![Client And Server](images/chapter-01/Client_Server_Combined.png "A computer which is both a client and a server")

-When you play Minecraft in multiplayer mode, before you can connect to a server you have to enter the Server details into the game.
+When you play Minecraft in Multiplayer mode, before you can connect to a server you have to enter the Server details into the game.
 The Server details are a 'hostname' or an 'IP Address', either one of these provides a way for Minecraft Client (the game) to connect to a computer running the Minecraft Server.
-The 'hostname' or 'IP Adress' are how computers uniquely identify one another on the internet, much like how we identify each other by name and/or address.
+The 'hostname' or 'IP Address' are how computers uniquely identify one another on the Internet, much like how we identify each other by name and/or address.
 When you run Minecraft Server on your own computer, you will use a special hostname called `localhost` or IP address `127.0.0.1`.
 I'll talk more about these in the following sections.

 Anyone can run a server.
 In the following sections I'll show you how to setup and run your own Minecraft server.

 ### Why run your own server?

 Why should you run your own server?
 Running your own server means you have total control over the Minecraft world you want to create and share with your friends.
 You can decide what type of server and world you and your friends will play in; what server plugins to install, what rules will govern the server and world, and who can and cannot join the server.
 As a server 'operator' you will have access to commands that normal players don't.
 You can control the weather using Minecraft commands, start and stop thunderstorms, even change the time of day.
-You can also install popular Minecraft Server mods like HungerGames and MobArena.
+You can also install popular Minecraft Server mods like Hunger Games and MobArena.
 The real power of running your own server comes when you add ScriptCraft which makes it easier to create your own Minecraft Server Plugins.
 If you have an idea for a new Minecraft mod or would like to do something which current Mods don't support, you can create your own mod and test it on your own server.

 Running your own server is essential for plugin development.
 Minecraft Server Plugin developers run their own servers because they need to be able to test their creations before releasing them into the wild for others to use.
 No serious Modder would consider releasing a plugin which they hadn't first tested on their own private servers.

 ### Which Minecraft Server Software should I use?

 There are a couple of different flavors of Minecraft Server.
 Mojang provide their own server software which can be downloaded from the Minecraft.net website.
 This was the very first server software released for Minecraft.
-This is often refered to as 'Vanilla' Minecraft Server.
+This is often referred to as 'Vanilla' Minecraft Server.
 At the time of writing it doesn't provide any way to add plugins although this will probably change once Mojang release an official Plugin API.
 The Minecraft Server provided by Mojang is fine if you want to run a server with no modifications.
 The problems with running such a server are that there's no reliable way to protect against 'griefing'.

 #### Term: Griefing
-Griefing is when a player in a multiplayer video game deliberately irritates and harasses other players within the game, using aspects of the game in unintended ways.
-A griefer enjoys annoying other users by destroying other player's work, cursing and harrassing players and server administrators.
+Griefing is when a player in a Multiplayer video game deliberately irritates and harasses other players within the game, using aspects of the game in unintended ways.
+A griefer enjoys annoying other users by destroying other player's work, cursing and harassing players and server administrators.

 The standard (Vanilla) Minecraft Server has only limited ways to protect against griefing.
-Because of this other more popular Minecraft Server Software arose - Server software which allowed server administrators to more stricty control who could and could not join the server, and enforce penalties and bans on players who misbehaved.
+Because of this other more popular Minecraft Server Software arose - Server software which allowed server administrators to more strictly control who could and could not join the server, and enforce penalties and bans on players who misbehaved.
 Popular alternatives such as CraftBukkit - which we'll use in this book - let administrators add any number of anti-griefing plugins to make the server as safe, secure and player-friendly as possible.

 ### CraftBukkit